Buntot pusa is an annual, hairy herb, 30 to 60 centimeters in

 height.
-Leaves are oblong, 2.5 to 7.5 cm long, stalkless or short-stalked,
+Leaves are oblong, 2.5 to 7.5 centimeters long, stalkless or short-stalked,

 and acute of blunt at the tip.
 Flowers are small, borne in whorls or

 hairy spikes.
-Calyx is 5 to 7 mm long, with triangular teeth, enlarging
+Calyx is very small, 5 to 7 millimeters long, with triangular teeth; enlarging

 to a fruit.
-Corolla is pink, with slender tube and hairy lobes.
+Corolla is usually pink, with a slender tube and hairy lobes.
 Nutlets

 are ellipsoid and smooth.

 - Abundant in open, wet places at low and

 medium altitudes from northern Luzon to Palawan and Mindanao.

 - Also occurs in India to southern China and Malaya.